Can I Read at the Loft?

 The Loft is committed to providing authors and audiences with unique events that deepen their understanding of the craft of writing, and engage them in lively and thought-provoking discussions.
 We strive to produce events that encourage crowd participation, build audiences for diverse authors, and offer learning opportunities to the more than 4,000 students who take our classes.
 These goals are the foundation of our programming.

-Read on to learn about the types of events we host and sponsor, how you can apply to participate in Loft-affiliated readings, how to rent our performance hall for your own reading or event, and other ways we help promote authors' books.
+Read on to learn about the types of events we host and sponsor, how to rent our performance hall for your own reading or event, and other ways we help promote authors' books.

 Our Key Readings and Events

 The Loft hosts and sponsors events associated with our core programs and goals.

 Each class term (fall, winter, spring, summer), the Loft Education department offers a reading for students in adult and youth classes.

 The Loft also schedules readings throughout the year for current participants in the following programs: